Peter-Vanderhyde/Minecraft-Manager/README.md

 ***Peter Vanderhyde, 2024***

 ## Description
 This is a Java Minecraft server manager that allows for basic control of the server being run on a host's machine by the host and others on the same network.
 If the host has multiple server worlds available on their machine, clients can select a world to run.
-It will even handle worlds that are different versions.
+It will even handle worlds that are different versions and running worlds in fabric.

 ![Manager Window](Images/window.png)

 ## Features
 Through this manager both the host and clients will have the ability to
-- Start an available world in the dropdown
+- Start an available world in the dropdown.
-- Stop or restart a currently running server
+- Stop or restart a currently running server.
-- Query the current players on the server
+- Query the current players on the server.
-- Query the current status of the server including the version and the world name
+- Query the current status of the server including the version and the world name.
-- Chat with others connected to the manager
+- Chat with others connected to the manager.

-The host has the ability to choose what worlds he would like the clients to be able to choose from, including worlds running fabric mods.
-There is a button to quickly backup server worlds for convenience.
+The host has the ability to
+- Choose what worlds he would like the clients to be able to choose from (including worlds running fabric.)
+- Quickly backup server worlds.
+- Easily add existing worlds to the available worlds.

 ## Host Instructions
 If you are hosting the server on your computer, you must have your manager_host program running for others to be able to control the server.
 You will need a Java Runtime (JRE) in order to run the server, so download one if you do not already have it.
 Different versions require different minimum JRE versions.